danilo8br/ChatBot-para-WhatsAPP/README.md

 # ChatBot-para-WhatsAPP
-ChatBot feito com IA, Machine Learning, NPL e importando APIs
+ChatBot mande with Machine Learning and NPL